 Time lags that are short compared to the fixed time step.

-When modeling a driveline, you might not need to model all compliances, depending on the purpose of your model.
-If there are specific compliances that are more dominant than others, then you might need to model only these compliances.
+When modeling a driveline, consider not modeling all the compliancies, depending on the purpose of your model.
+If there are specific compliancies that are more dominant than others, then try modeling only the dominant compliancies.

 The coupling of drivelines to external loads — for an automobile, the wheel-tire-road load — is often stiff.
 Driving and road conditions typically change over seconds or tens of seconds.
-However, the internal changes of an automobile's drive system can change over fractions of a second, especially if clutch changes and braking are at work.
+However, the internal changes of the drive system of an automobile can change over fractions of a second, especially if clutch changes and braking are at work.
 In addition, clutch locking and unlocking events create dynamic discontinuities.

-For example, a tire is "stiff" in responding slowly to imposed forces and experiencing slip.
+For example, a tire is “stiff” in responding slowly to imposed forces and experiencing slip.
 A tire also has a broad range of frequency responses.
-You might model tire compliance only when you model the automobile accelerating from rest.
+Consider modeling tire compliance only when you model the automobile accelerating from rest.

 Clutch locking and unlocking events generate discontinuous changes in driveline dynamics and can cause major inaccuracies, particularly if you are simulating with a large variable-step solver tolerance or a large fixed time step.